Lukas-Heiligenbrunner/SimpleDownloadManager/README.md

 	--help (showing the help dialog)
 	--start (start downloading)
 	--stop (stop downloading)
-	--status (show the status of the current download) --statusloop (same as before but in a infinite loop) --deletelinks (deletes all links from list)
+	--infoonce (show the status of the current download) --info (same as before but in a infinite loop) --deletelinks (deletes all links from list)
 	--add 'example.com/video.mp4' (add a link to the list --stopserver (Stops the whole server!)